MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-client-deployment-notes.md

 -   **Interactive mode.** Alternately, you can install the  RMS client by using the GUI-based setup program that's provided by the  RMS Client  Installation Wizard.
 To do this, double-click the  RMS client installer package (**setup_msipc_***&lt;arch&gt;***.exe**) in the folder to which it was copied or downloaded on your local computer.

-## Questions and Answers About the RMS Client
+## Questions and answers about the RMS client
 The following section contains frequently asked questions about the RMS client and the answers to them.

 ### Which operating systems support the RMS client?